mate-academy/sql_authoritative-articles/README.md

 7. Imagine you’re using pagination to display articles showing five articles per page.
 Retrieve the content for the first page: create a query that would return the latest five articles, ordered from the latest to the earliest.

-    SELECT * FROM articles ORDER BY date DEST LIMIT 5;
+    SELECT * FROM articles ORDER BY date DESC LIMIT 5;

 8. Retrieve the content for the second page: articles 6 through 10 (still assuming chronological order).

-    SELECT * FROM articles ORDER BY date DEST LIMIT 5 OFFSET 10;
+    SELECT * FROM articles ORDER BY date DESC LIMIT 4 OFFSET 6;

 9. Retrieve the content for the third page: articles 11 through 15 (never mind there are actually only 12 of them currently in the table).

-       SELECT text FROM articles ORDER BY date DESC LIMIT 5 OFFSET 10
+       SELECT text FROM articles ORDER BY date DESC LIMIT 4 OFFSET 11

 10. Count the number of five-article pages required to accommodate all articles: